 Common Variable Immune Deficiency

-Common variable immune deficiency is a genetic disorder characterized by a low level of protective antibodies, recurrent infections and possibly a large spleen.
+Common variable immune deficiency is an immune disorder that may be inherited in some cases, characterized by a low level of protective antibodies, recurrent infections and possibly a large spleen.
 About 25 percent of people with this type of immune deficiency develop ITP.
-Primary immunodeficiency (PID) can also present with low platelets.

 Resources and research offering more insight into common variable immune deficiency include: